 - Any non-standard, unusual, or unique features

 This is followed by some brief observations about the above features, followed by an examination of any non-standard features that the reviewer feels need further explanation or assessment.

-Note that things such as logs, jurisdiction, support options, technical security, software features such as kill switches and DNS leak protection, and whether the VPN is blocked by BBC iPlayer or Netflix are discussed in detail later in the review.
+Note that things such as VPN logs, jurisdiction, support options, technical security, software features such as kill switches and DNS leak protection, and whether the VPN can unblock Netflix or BBC iPlayer are discussed in detail later in the review.
 They are therefore not listed here.

 Each non-standard feature is given its own sub-heading.
 The feature is explained, and the reviewer assesses how useful it really is.
 Examples include “double VPN,” Tor over VPN, support for unusual VPN protocols, smart DNS, port forwarding, and support for anti-censorship and obfuscation technologies.